Cofibrantly generated lax orthogonal factorisation systems: Lax orthogonality of KZ-cofibrantly generated AWFS s

 \section{Lax orthogonality of KZ-cofibrantly generated {AWFS}s}

-If $(\mathsf{L},\mathsf{R})$ is cofibrantly \kz-generated by $\mathbb{J}$, it is clear that each $Uj$ is \kz-orthogonal to each $\mathsf{R}$-algebra --~Remark~\ref{rmk:5}.
-It is not completely obvious, however, that each $\mathsf{L}$-coalgebra is \kz-orthogonal to each $\mathsf{R}$-algebra, and the proof of this fact occupies the remaining of the section.
+When an \textsc{awfs} $(\mathsf{L},\mathsf{R})$ is cofibrantly \kz-generated by $U\colon \mathcal{J}\to\C^\two$, each $\mathsf{R}$-algebra is \kz-orthogonal to each $Uj$.
+What is by no means obvious is that each $\mathsf{R}$-algebra is \kz-orthogonal to all the $\mathsf{L}$-coalgebras.
+Ie, the \textsc{awfs} is lax orthogonal, or a \textsc{lofs}.
+The proof of this fact is the subject of the present section.